delta-io/delta/docs/source/delta-managed-commit.md

     ALTER TABLE <table_name>
     SET TBLPROPERTIES ('delta.managedCommits.commitOwner-preview' = 'dynamodb', 'delta.managedCommits.commitOwnerConf-preview' = '{\"managedCommitsTableName\"=\"<dynamodb_table_name>\",\"dynamoDBEndpoint\"=\"<dynamodb_region_endpoint>\"}');
     ```
-..warning:: The commit that converts a table to a managed commit table does not go through the commit owner.
+..warning:: The commit that converts a table to a managed commit table goes through the configured `LogStore` directly.
 This means that the multi-cluster write restrictions imposed by the configured `LogStore` implementation still apply.
 To avoid
 corruption in filesystems where concurrent commits are not safe, no concurrent commits must be performed when the conversion to managed commits happens.

 .. note:: Instead of specifying the table properties on every table creation, you can specify them as default table properties which will be used for every new table using spark configs.
 To do this, you can set the spark properties `spark.databricks.delta.properties.defaults.managedCommits.commitOwner-preview` and `spark.databricks.delta.properties.defaults.managedCommits.commitOwnerConf-preview`.